Co-clustering of Spatially Resolved Transcriptomic Data: Simulation studies

 \subsection{Simulation 5}

-In the last experiment, we violate the assumption that the latent block structure corresponds to a segmentation of the data matrix into $K$ row clusters and $R$ column clusters.
-For instance, we generate a spatial experiment creating first the $R$ column clusters, and then generating the $K$ row clusters independently for each column cluster.
-From a biological perspective, this setup simulates the case where the expression of some genes is comparable only in some specific areas of the tissue sample.
+In the last experiment, we \review{intentionally} violate \review{two important assumptions made by \spartaco: the first states that the latent block structure of an experiment corresponds to a segmentation of the data matrix into $K$ row clusters and $R$ column clusters, the second states that the spatial covariance functions change only across the spots and not across the genes.} For instance, we generate a spatial experiment creating first the $R^\mathrm{true}$ column clusters, and then generating the $K^\mathrm{true}$ row clusters independently for each column cluster.
+From a biological perspective, this setup simulates the case where the expression profiles of some genes are similar only in some specific areas of the tissue sample. \review{In addition, following the discoveries of \cite{Svensson_etal:2018} and \cite{Sun_etal:2020} that different genes are s.e. according to different spatial covariance functions, we consider a data generating model where the spatial kernels change with respect to the gene cluster index $k$ and no longer with respect to the spot cluster index $r$.}